Islamic summit opens with calls for Syrian dialogue

 OFFER OF TALKS

-In an interview with BBC Arabic on Wednesday, opposition Syrian National Coalition leader Moaz Alkhatib said Iran was the real power in Damascus.
-Alkhatib had on Sunday offered to meet Assad's ceremonial deputy, Farouq al-Shara, for peace talks if the authorities released thousands of prisoners.
+Opposition Syrian National Coalition leader Moaz Alkhatib offered on Sunday to meet Assad's ceremonial deputy, Farouq al-Shara, for peace talks if the authorities released thousands of prisoners.
+There has been no response from Damascus so far.

-But in his interview, he said his proposal for talks with Shara had been rejected.
-He demanded the release of all women detainees by Sunday, or else his initiative "would have been broken", the BBC reported.
+The leaders of Egypt, Turkey and Iran met on the sidelines of the summit to support the peace initiative, an Egyptian presidential spokesman said, adding that Mursi had brought together the most influential players in the conflict.

-Underlining the deep regional divisions over the Syria conflict, Saudi Arabia, a key supporter of the Syrian rebels and a member of an "Islamic Quartet" formed by Mursi last August to try to broker a solution, did not attend the Syria crisis meeting in Cairo, diplomats said.
+Saudi Arabia, a key supporter of the Syrian rebels and a member of an "Islamic Quartet" formed by Mursi last August to try to broker a solution, did not attend, diplomats said.

 Saudi Crown Prince Salman told the summit the Syrian regime was "committing ugly crimes" against its people.
 He said the U.N.
 Security Council, which has so far been paralysed by Russian and Chinese opposition to sanctions, should act to "finalise the transition of power".